Lighthouses of Northern Cyprus

 - 1907.
 Inactive since 1963.
 7 m (23 ft) round strongly conical stone

 tower.
 The tower is unpainted.
-Craig Wiggins has a photo, a closeup photo is available, Hulki Okan Tabak also has a closeup,
+Rita Willaert's photo is at right, Craig Wiggins has a photo, a closeup photo is available, Hulki Okan Tabak also has a closeup,

 Huelse has a historic postcard